-Different organizations have slightly different processes, and when we help an organization create or manage a fund, we personalize everything to suit that particular company’s needs.
+Different organizations have slightly different processes, and when we help an organization create or manage a fund, we personalize everything to suit that particular organization’s needs.

 There is a legitimate concern on the part of organizations to ensure that funds are being used for the reasons stipulated in the grant requests.
 In the case of natural disasters, the need is clear and funds are easy to trace.
 In cases of personal hardship, it can be less cut and dried.
-Still, our research shows that almost 80% of grants are paid directly to vendors, not to the recipients themselves, making it easy to trace the payments and ensure the money is going to truly help those employees in need.
+Still, our research shows that almost 80% of grants are paid directly to vendors, not to the recipients themselves, making it easy to trace the payments and ensure the money is going to truly help those in need.